GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Methodology

-In this section, we provide a concise overview of the KC structure graph generation module.
-First, we incorporate the TextGrad \cite{YukBB2024} technique to analyze KC names, facilitating a more comprehensive acquisition of explanatory texts.
-Building on this, we design an EDU-Graph RAG approach to automatically generate KC structure graphs.
-By leveraging the generated textual descriptions, this module effectively captures both prerequisite and similarity relationships, constructing KC structure graphs that serve as a critical foundation for recommending appropriate learning paths.
+In this subsection, we present a concise overview of the KC Structure Graph Generation module.
+We begin by leveraging TextGrad \cite{YukBB2025} to analyze the names of KCs, enabling more comprehensive retrieval of explanatory texts.
+Based on these texts, we design an EDU-GraphRAG framework that automatically constructs KC structure graphs, which serve as a crucial foundation for learning path recommendation.